netzbub/AI-macOS-Agent/README.md

 This project integrates two powerful AI frameworks:
 - **AI macOS Agent**: Provides n8n workflow automation with 400+ integrations and AI components
 - **Agent Zero**: Offers AI agents with terminal and web interfaces
+- **Open WebUI**: Frontend for Ollama and several locally hosted LLMs

 All services are accessible through a central Astroluma dashboard and secured with local SSL certificates.